bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

     the personal data of tens of millions of Facebooks users with the aim of influencing the result of the US presidential election of the same year.

-- Subsequent to the Cambridge Analytica incident, Facebook announced in [April 2018](http://www.businessinsider.com/facebook-87-million-cambridge-analytica-data-2018-4) that most of 2 billion users may have had their personal data scrapped from the site by *malicious actors*.
+- After to the Cambridge Analytica incident, Facebook announced in [April 2018](http://www.businessinsider.com/facebook-87-million-cambridge-analytica-data-2018-4) that most of 2 billion users may have had their personal data scrapped from the site by *malicious actors*.